top of page

 What This Means for Hemp Businesses

-Businesses have until November 12, 2026 to comply, but the rules introduce an entirely new framework for how hemp products can be grown, processed, and sold in the U.S.
+Businesses have until November 12, 2026, to comply.
+However, the rules introduce an entirely new framework for how hemp products can be grown, processed, and sold in the U.S.

 Our Response at Wild Fox Provisions